 DRY NEEDLING FOR PUDENDAL NERVE OR PUDENDAL NEURALGIA

 Now that you know about the Pudendal Nerve and Pudendal Neuralgia you’re likely thinking “There’s no way you’re getting anywhere near there with needles!”
 While we understand this initial reaction, we strongly encourage you to reconsider.
 Dry needling treatment for Pudendal Neuralgia targets the specific pudendal nerve at the back of the pelvis which is the source of the problem and not into the areas that typically register the severe pain.
 Think of accessing the nerve at the back of the pelvis like a switch that turns on and off a light.
-The points needled for the Pudendal Nerve are like the switch that can shut down the pain at the end of the nerve.
+The points needed for the Pudendal Nerve are like the switch that can shut down the pain at the end of the nerve.
 It reduces pain and increases blood flow to the afflicted area.
 Dry needling for the pudendal nerve also helps relax the surrounding muscles and takes the pressure off of the nerve.
 Many patients report not feeling the needling process at all and experience relief typically with 2-4 treatment sessions.

 Our experts in Erie and Longmont specialize in dry needling safely to treat a number of conditions.
 Our patients regularly experience the extreme benefits of dry needling in Longmont and Erie.
-Our advanced dry needling expert, Dr. Dave, ensures that patients are comfortable throughout the treatment for Pudendal Neuralgia and answer all questions before, during, and after treatment.
+Our advanced dry-needling expert, Dr. Dave, ensures that patients are comfortable throughout the treatment for Pudendal Neuralgia and answers all questions before, during, and after treatment.
 As you learn about his knowledge and experience in the treatment of this area, you can feel comfortable talking about discomfort stemming from the pelvic region and the pudendal nerve.

 SUMMARY – DRY NEEDLING FOR PUDENDAL NEURALGIA OR PUDENDAL NERVE

-The Chiropractic Center of Erie and Chiropractic Center of Longmont offer patients relief from their pelvic region pain!
+The Chiropractic Center of Erie and Chiropractic Center of Longmont offers patients relief from pelvic region pain!
 Furthermore, we make patients comfortable sharing this type of pain and explaining treatment options.
 Dr. Dave utilizes dry needling for the pudendal nerve to provide quick relief for patients suffering from Pudendal Neuralgia.
 Contact us to schedule your dry needling appointment today and don’t be embarrassed about mentioning your symptoms!
 Our doctors and staff are very sympathetic and caring and strive to ensure you receive the holistic treatment you need!
-If you’d like to learn more about dry needling in Longmont or Erie our other treatments or have questions about what to expect during your first chiropractor visit in Erie or Longmont, call our office today.
+If you’d like to learn more about dry needling in Longmont or Erie or our other treatments or have questions about what to expect during your first chiropractor visit in Erie or Longmont, call our office today.
 We will gladly answer any questions, give us a call at 303-828-3000 or 303-772-1950!